Driggs–Reed Memorial Airport

-Driggs–Reed Memorial Airport is a city-owned public-use airport located in Driggs, a city in Teton County, Idaho, United States.
+Driggs–Reed Memorial Airport is a city-owned public-use airport in the western United States, located at Driggs in Teton County, Idaho.
 This airport is included in the FAA's National Plan of Integrated Airport Systems for 2009–2013, which categorized it as a general aviation facility.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this facility is assigned DIJ by the FAA but has no designation from the IATA (which assigned DIJ to Dijon Airport in Dijon, France).

 Facilities and aircraft operations

-Driggs–Reed Memorial Airport covers an area of 184 acre at an elevation of 6,229 feet (1,899 m) above mean sea level.
-It has one runway designated 4/22 with an asphalt surface measuring 7,300 by 100 feet (2,225 x 30 m).
+Driggs–Reed Memorial Airport covers an area of 184 acre at an elevation of 6229 ft above sea level.
+It has one runway designated 4/22 with an asphalt surface measuring 7300 by 100 ft.

 For the 12-month period ending July 8, 2013, the airport had 8,000 aircraft operations, an average of 22 per day: 86.3% general aviation and 13.7% air taxi.
 At that time there were 90 aircraft based at this airport: 69% single-engine, 6% multi-engine, 12% jet, 2% helicopter and 11% glider.

 Utility aircraft at Driggs Airport showing surrounding topography.